Raid of Dhat al-Salasil

-Expedition of Amr ibn al-As, also known as the Campaign of Dhatas Salasil, took place in September 629 AD, 8AH, 6th month, of the Islamic Calendar.
+Expedition of Amr ibn al-As, also known as the Campaign of Dhat as-Salasil, took place in September 629 AD, 8AH, 6th month, of the Islamic Calendar.

 Background

 After a prior defeat of the Muslims at the Battle of Mu’tah, many Ghassanid-affiliated tribes sensed an opportunity to make their own move.
 The Banu Quda'a began planning a massive invasion against the Muslims in the capital of Medina.
 Muslim spies immediately alerted Muhammad, causing an emergency council to be summoned.

 Muhammad appointed Amr ibn al-As to lead a preemptive expedition against the tribe of Banu Quda'a.
 He was chosen presumably of his relations with the Bali tribe, who were located near the theatre of operations.

 The contingent consisted of three hundred men and thirty horses with Amr ibn al-As as commander.
 Muslim chroniclers also recorded the participation of Usama ibn Zayd whose father, Zayd ibn Haritha died earlier in the Battle of Mu'tah.
 Aside from many war veterans, a number of new Muslim converts joined the contingent.